 Make your child learn science through toys & games

-Educational Toys, Books, DVDs, Software, Games are useful supplementary resources that parents can now use to further their child’s educational development.
+Educational Toys, Books, Software, Games are useful supplementary resources that parents and educators can use to further their child’s educational development.

 Thames & Kosmos STEM Toys and Science Kits

 Thames & Kosmos are experts in making educational STEM toys and kits for home-schoolers, and their portfolio includes products such as Electricity & Magnetism kits, Remote Control Machines kits, Air & Water Power kits, and more.

 Thames & Kosmos Electricity & Magnetism kit